 Advice I Needed But Ignored #421: Don't compare yourself to others.
 Just make sure you're improving everyday.
 Compound interest is the most powerful thing in the universe.

-Other Great Articles About Spaced Repetition:
+Other Great Links About Spaced Repetition: